 Calculation of Scores for Each Factor The results of the factor analyses were used to determine what items "loaded" into each factor (i.e., were a part of each factor).
 The next step was to calculate a score for each factor.
 This was done by summing the values for each individual item that made up the factor.
 In some cases some rescaling of values was done before the final score was calculated.
-The following example illustrates how factor scores were computed.
+The following example illustrates how factor scores were computed. --- --

-Example of One of the constru cts that emerged in the factor analysis for the Factor Score Parenting Scale or n the Child's Questionnaire was the ineffective Computation parenting factor.
-In the factor analysis on cycle 1 data seven items APRCQ04 How often do you get annoyed with your child for saying or doing something he/she is not supposed to?
+Example of Factor Score Computation One of the constructs that emerged in the factor analysis for the Parenting Scale on the Child's Questionnaire was the ineffective parenting factor.
+In the factor analysis on cycle 1 data seven items were found to load into this factor.
+APRCQ04 How often do you get annoyed with your child for saying or doing something he/she is not supposed to?
 APRCQ08 Of all the times you talk to your child about his/her behaviour, what proportion is praise?
 APRCQ09 Of all the times you talk to your child about his/her behaviour, what proportion is disapproval?
 APRCQ13 How often do you get angry when you punish your child?
 APRCQ14 How often do you think the kind of punishment you give your child depends on your mood?
 APRCQ15 How often do you feel you have problems managing your child in general?
-APRCQ18 How o repeatedly for the sa ften do you have to discipline your child me thing?
-The answer categori ies for these items were of two types: 1 - never 2 - about once a wee 3 - a few times a wee 4 - one or two times 5 - many times each 1 - never 2 - less than half the 3 - about half the tim 4 - more than half the 5 - all the time ek or less ek a day day time e e time
+APRCQ18 How often do you have to discipline your child repeatedly for the same thing?
+The answer categories for these items were of two types: 1 - never 2 - about once a week or less 3 - a few times a week 4 - one or two times a day 5 - many times each day 1 - never 2 - less than half the time 3 - about half the time 4 - more than half the time 5 - all the time